The Lawton Difference: A Culture of Flexibility and Urgency

 - In addition to the obstacles above, production schedules were being affected by the holidays, and the OEM’s budget and schedule were blown out of the water.

-- Calco roughed out a very aggressive schedule and firm costs to produce the pattern and castings.
+- Lawton roughed out a very aggressive schedule and firm costs to produce the pattern and castings.
 The schedule provided for a three-week ship date from the time the order was received to the shipment of raw castings to the next machining operation.
-The Detroit OEM placed the order, and Calco beat the compressed ship date by two days.
+The Detroit OEM placed the order, and Lawton beat the compressed ship date by two days.

-- Calco’s castings and pattern base cost were competitive, and no unfunded costs in time or money were expended due to trans global freight.
+- Lawton’s castings and pattern base cost were competitive, and no unfunded costs in time or money were expended due to trans global freight.

 - The first-quality castings were delivered with no surprises or hassle.

-- Additionally, Calco has proven it is up to their demanding requirements.
+- Additionally, Lawton has proven it is up to their demanding requirements.

-- The project was racked up as a big personal win for the OEM’s purchasing manager who made the connection with Calco.
+- The project was racked up as a big personal win for the OEM’s purchasing manager who made the connection with Lawton.
 He is a transplant here from the main office in Germany.